 13 Ways Advertisers Persuade You to Buy

-Advertising and marketing professionals have a bag of tricks to pull from that makes customers putty in their hands.
-The craft of advertising itself is hundreds of years old, but it has evolved into a science in the last 50 or 60 years, with creativity and methodology working hand in hand to sell you hard.
+The craft of advertising itself is hundreds of years old, but it has evolved into a science in the last 50 or 60 years, with creativity and methodology working together to sell you hard.

 The following 13 strategies used by advertisers have had great success in selling products and services for a couple of generations, and continue to be used most often.

-The key message is that bad things will probably happen to you if you don’t have this product or service.
+The message here is that bad things might happen to you if you don’t have this product or service.
 This is most often used to sell products related to security, personal safety, or health.

 But fear can creep into advertising for many other products and services.
-For instance, the “fear of missing out” (also known as FOMO) is increasingly used to persuade consumers.
+For instance, the “fear of missing out” (or FOMO) is increasingly used to persuade consumers.
 In an age when information and entertainment are ubiquitous, how do you make sure you see everything you’re supposed to see?
 That’s why you need this phone, this app, or this TV package.

-Advertisers have been promising to make us happy since the 1960s, and that promise never loses its power.
+The promise of happiness never loses its power.
 From cars and jewelry to dating services and electronic gadgets, the basic message never changes: Buy this product or service and you’ll be filled with joy.

 It’s known as anthropomorphism, and in advertising, it's a surefire way to get you to sit up and take notice.
 Talking animals like the Geico gecko, the Aflac duck, and Tony the Tiger are prime examples.
 It’s unexpected, it’s usually humorous, and it encourages us to connect emotionally with the brand.
 Variations include giving human features to inanimate objects.
 A prosaic thing has become cute and likable.
 Sure you want to buy that thing.